Ipomoea imperati

 -

-Beach Morning-glory is a perennial vine in the morning glory family.
-It is native to the coastlines of tropical and subtropical areas across the globe.
-It is found along sandy beaches and dunes.
+Beach morning-glory is a perennail vine in the Convolvulaceae (morning glory) family.
+It is native to the coastlines of tropical and subtropical areas across the globe where it is found sprawling along sandy beaches and dunes.
+Ipomoea is Greek for ips, "worm", and homoios, or "similar to", refering to the long smooth stems resembling worms.
+The species imperati is Latin for "ruler" or "emperor".

 - See this plant in the following landscape: